Pints, Pounds, & Pâté

 • Yorktown: Site of the decisive battle of the American Revolution, and a cute little town!
 Visit the Carrot Tree Kitchens for lunch while you're in Yorktown.

 • Jamestown: The first permanent settlement in English North America, there are actually two "Jamestowns" you can visit.
-The first is the site of the actual settlement, which is largely just ruins (Jamestown Rediscovery).
+The first is the site of the actual settlement, which is largely just ruins (Historic Jamestowne).
 A reconstructed museum has been built, which is a bit theme-parky (Jamestown Settlement).

 • James River Plantations: An easy drive from Williamsburg are a number of plantations that are open for tours.
-Shirley Plantation, my personal favorite, is still responsibly run by the 11th and 12th generations of the Carter family.
+Shirley Plantation, my personal favorite, is still responsibly run by the 11th and 12th generations of the Carter family, established in 1613.

 • Bacon's Castle: Definitely a more obscure trip, but one I truly adore.
 Bacon's Castle is the oldest brick house North America, located in Surry, a very rural - and very Southern-feeling - small town.
 You take a ferry to get there, which is part of the enjoyment!